rocky-linux/documentation/docs/labs/systems_administration_I/lab5-networking.md

     Note the DOWN state of the `macvtap` interface in the output.

-6. View detailed information about all the MACVTAP type network devices on the system.
+6. View detailed information about all the MACVTAP-type network devices on the system.
 Type:

     ```bash
     ip --detail link show type macvtap